The Elephant in the Room

 Mamas with postpartum, people with PTSD, people with brain damage, trauma, sexual abuse survivors (we are NOT victims), soldiers, police officers, EMT workers, pastors, and people in general!

 I see you!
 You are okay!
 God is bigger!
 Help is waiting for you!
 You are loved!
 Treasured!
 Accepted!
 A child of the King!

 Do not be ashamed.
 Fear is a liar.
 You are a hero!
 I hear you and feel you.
 Medication is OKAY!
 There are days when I’m good.
 Like, I’m great!
 Then, there are days when I want to stay in bed and cry.
 That is okay as long as you don’t stay there by yourself.

 Words of Wisdom

-I have learned self-care, that I have great doctors, and when needed, a med that works well with me.
+I have learned self-care: I have great doctors and a med that works well with me when needed.
 Jesus and I are talking again.
-He is good all the time and all the time He is good.
-My husband has stopped trying to fix it and now he just listens or hugs me.
+He is good all the time, and all the time, He is good.
+My husband has stopped trying to fix it; now, he listens to or hugs me.

 You are okay, and if you are not okay, that is okay too!
 Soon, you will be okay!
 I hope this has helped someone somewhere.
 If not, it sure was helpful to me!
 Onward and upward!